About the Australian Heritage Places Inventory

 Contributing Heritage Registers

 The Commonwealth and all states and territories have statutory heritage Registers and Lists.
 Information from these sources is used to maintain the Australian Heritage Inventory.
-For information about the government bodies who maintain these lists see web page http://www.environment.gov.au/heritage/index.html and links from that page.
+For information about the government bodies who maintain these lists see the Department of the Environment Heritage web page and links from that page.

 The South Australian Heritage Register is a list of places of heritage significance to the State.
 The Register lists the full range of South Australian heritage places within one database, including World Heritage, Australian Government listings, State Heritage Places, State Heritage Areas, local heritage places.